-It’s common knowledge that we absorb vitamin D from the sun through our skin, but few people realise that this can only happen in summer, during the hours of 10am and 3pm.
-This is because UVB, sun rays that penetrate the atmosphere and into our skin’s thickest layer, are only effective when the sun is at its highest strength.
+We know that we absorb vitamin D from the sun and through our skin, but what is less commonly known is that this can only happen in summer and during the hours of 11am and 3pm.
+This is because UVB - the sun rays that penetrate the atmosphere and into our skin’s thickest layer - are only effective when the sun is at its highest strength.

-But with exposure to sunlight also comes increased risks of melanoma and heatstroke.
+Unfortunately, this is also peak burn time and that isn't good for us.
+With increased exposure to sunlight also comes increased risks of melanoma and heatstroke.
 According to Melanoma New Zealand, NZ has the highest rate of melanoma per capita than anywhere in the world.
-4,000 people in NZ are diagnosed with some form of melanoma every year and 300 people will die from this type of cancer each year.

-Seasonal Affective Disorder (SAD) differs from depression as symptoms only persist when there is less light.
+SAD differs from depression as symptoms only persist when there is less light.
 People who suffer from SAD experience normal mental health during other seasons.
-In extreme cases symptoms include nausea, inability to get out of bed each morning, migraines and withdrawal from friends and family.
+In extreme cases symptoms include nausea, inability to get out of bed each morning, migraines, and withdrawal from friends and family.

 Figures in New Zealand for SAD are hard to come by, but in the U.S it is expected over 6% of the population experience some degree of SAD.
 In Arctic regions, where differences in sunlight between summer and winter are more marked - this figure jumps to nearly 15%.